BHAVINPMG/DOCUMENTATION_AUTOMATION/Reference/Sales_Enablement_Kit_Rules.md

 1. **Skip Required Sections**: All 10 sections must be included
 2. **Generic Content**: No generic, non-customized content
+3. **Limit Pain Points**: Do NOT artificially limit pain points to 5 - use ALL relevant ones from persona
+4. **Location-First Approach**: Do NOT prioritize location over feature-specific content
+5. **Generic Pain Points**: Do NOT use generic monitoring pain points - use feature-specific ones
-3. **Inconsistent Formatting**: Maintain consistent style throughout
+6. **Inconsistent Formatting**: Maintain consistent style throughout
-4. **Technical Inaccuracies**: All technical claims must be accurate
+7. **Technical Inaccuracies**: All technical claims must be accurate
-5. **Industry Mismatch**: Content must match the target industry
+8. **Industry Mismatch**: Content must match the target industry
-6. **Regional Irrelevance**: Must include regional considerations
+9. **Regional Irrelevance**: Must include regional considerations

 ## 🎯 **Success Criteria**